Lüchow's: Cuisine

 Lüchow's menu was German-oriented throughout its existence, with dishes including Wiener Schnitzel and various wild game.
-"Knackwurst and Sauerkraut", Bratwurst, red cabbage and beets, Sauerbraten and pumpernickel bread were perennial staples.
+"Knackwurst and Sauerkraut", Bratwurst, red cabbage and beets, Sauerbraten, their still famous Potato pancakes, and pumpernickel bread were perennial staples.
 Pfannkuchen mit Preiselbeeren (flambéed thin pancakes with lingonberry sauce) and Sachertorte, a recipe borrowed from the famous Sacher Hotel in Vienna, were favorites of the dessert selection.
 Apparently the German orientation was relaxed somewhat in the years after 1923 when August Lüchow died, putting the restaurant under control of his sister's husband Victor Eckstein.
 Even during August Lüchow's lifetime it was necessary to make compromises: during the First World War anti-German sentiment ran so high that by 1917 he thought it prudent to remove the umlaut over the "u" of Lüchow's in all public occurrences of the name.